kulics/koral/book-en/generic.md

 Generic brackets, like parameters, support multiple generations, for example: `<T, H, Q>`.

-After the generic is defined, `T` is treated as a real type within the area of ​​the package, and then we can use it in a variety of desired types just as `I32` does.
+After the generic is defined, `T` is treated as a real type within the area of ​​the package, and then we can use it in a variety of desired types just as `Int` does.

 Note that because generics are typed at run time, the compiler can not infer generic constructor methods.
 We can only use the default value create method to construct generic data.